A Detailed Guide to Researching Massachusetts Probate Records

 The court clerk will be able to search the court's records and provide you with a copy of the probate record, if it exists.
 Some courts charge a fee, others do not charge a fee.

 Looking for a more transparent, maybe more discreet way to request a probate record?
-Don't want to deal with a court or one of the court clerks?
+Don't want to deal with a court?
 Don't want to give your name?

 State law fortunately mandates probate court files are public records and are available for review, copying, and or for purchasing certified copies.

 For a fee, discrete and completely transparent